Root Causes of Autism in Children

 If you don’t know what epigenetics is, it’s okay.
 There was a time I didn’t either.

 To begin to really understand autism, you have to know what the word epigenetic means, which in short, is how your genes can be influenced by environmental factors that impact your ability to think, focus, and concentrate effectively.
 It’s not simply about the genes and not simply about the environment.

 Both are factors that contribute to biochemical imbalances in the brain and body that produce the condition we know as autism, which is why food has such a significant impact on an autistic child’s brain and gut.

-Undermethylation alters gene programming during pregnancy resulting in lifelong vulnerability to high oxidative stresses and this is what we see in autism and the Big 5 Hurting Our World.
+Undermethylation alters gene programming during pregnancy resulting in lifelong vulnerability to high oxidative stresses and this is what we see in autism.

-If it comes from us, great, but it’s got to come from somewhere.
-If you know of a child or parent who is struggling with autism and needs help then be HOPE for them by sharing this post!
+If you know of a child or parent who is struggling with autism and needs help then be hope for them by sharing this post!

 Walsh, William An Epigenetic Model of Autism and a Warning Regarding Risperdal